Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 After completing the tutorial, you should be able to:

-* Build signal processing datapath using the Vitis™ application acceleration development flow
+* Build signal processing datapath using the AMD Vitis™ application acceleration development flow
 * Evaluate the performance and resource utilization metrics of a design
 * Adjust filter parameters to meet system performance requirements